 -

 Overall pit wall slopes may differ for shallow pits versus deep pits.
 Slopes may vary above the groundwater table and below it.
 In many instances during pit optimization the wall angles are maintained at the same angle irrespective of the pit depths.
+Sometimes geotechnical programs have not yet been completed, so optimization slope angles are simply educated guesses.

 -